The top layer of cheese on the flan was bubbling silently like a golden orb of oozing joy. It was inviting me to eat it.

 Zipping through the various wines, I found myself becoming more confident with smells and tastes and was relieved when Colm eased our minds about the impending wine exam.

-An exam with 100 questions on wine and sherry, it’s not meant to catch you out but see what you know.
+An exam with 100 questions on wine and sherry, not meant to catch you out but see what you know.

 Tomorrow I’m on stock duty, which means I’ve to be in the kitchen at 8am and with a busy day of cooking ahead of that, I won’t be surprised if I’m in bed by 10pm.

 - If you see Crozes-Hermitage/Hermitage/St-Joseph and Cornas on a bottle of wine, it means that it’s made from Syrah grapes.